King’s state visit to France postponed amid widespread retirement age protests

 It is understood the trip’s logistics had been under review for some days and measures were being considered to reduce interactions with the public.

-The trip, which was to be followed by a state visit to Germany, has been in the planning by the UK and host nations for months, and is aimed at strengthening ties between Britain and its continental neighbours.
+The state visit was aimed at strengthening ties between Britain and its continental neighbour using the “soft diplomacy” deployed by members of the royal family.

-President Macron is facing renewed public anger for pushing through a bill raising the retirement age to 64 without a vote in the National Assembly, the lower house of the French Parliament.
+But Charles and Camilla would have arrived in Paris just as President Macron was bracing himself for further public anger at his decision to push through a Bill raising the retirement age to 64 without a vote in the National Assembly, the lower house of the French Parliament.

-French labour union CGT union announced this week that its members at Mobilier National, the institution in charge of providing flags, red carpets and furniture for public buildings, would not help prepare a Sunday reception for the king upon his arrival in Paris.